wylee/runcommands/README.rst

     OK

 See the `main documentation`_ for more information on installation, defining & running commands, configuration, etc.

 Features
 ========

-* Can be used to easily create standalone console scripts by simply defining functions
+* Easily create standalone console scripts: simply define a function and wrap it with the ``@command`` decorator.
-* Can be used to create collections of commands (similar to make, Fabric, etc)
+* Create collections of commands (similar to make, Fabric, etc).
-* Can run multiple commands in sequence: ``run --env production build deploy``
+* Run multiple commands in sequence: ``run build deploy``.
-* Uses ``argparse`` under the hood so that command line usage is familiar
+* Uses ``argparse`` under the hood so command line usage is familiar.
-* Provides built-in help/usage for all commands via ``argparse``
+* Provides built-in help/usage for all commands via ``argparse``.
-* Has a built-in system for specifying which environment a command should be run (``--env production`` in the previous example)
-* Has a multi-layered configuration system
-* Provides command line completion (including example scripts for bash and fish)
+* Provides command line completion (including example scripts for bash and fish).

 Documentation
 =============